Your Royal Highness,

 Fellow Members of the Storting,

-Today, we open the 164th Storting.
-Once again, we as representatives of the people take our seats in this chamber to address the major responsibilities that have been entrusted to us.
+Today, we open the 165th Storting.
+Once again, we as elected representatives of the people take our seats in this chamber to address the important responsibilities that have been entrusted to us.

-As we convene once again to carry out our weighty duties, it is in the knowledge of the important tasks ahead and the responsibilities we have assumed.
+As we convene once again to carry out our weighty duties, it is in recognition of the vital tasks ahead and the responsibilities we have assumed.

-Let us join together in the traditional words:
+Let us rise and unite in the traditional words:

 God save the King and the Fatherland!